 |Wyannie Malone Museum||(242) 366-0293||0.0 mi.
 North of Central Hopetown||Elbow Cay|

-Visitors can discover some other intriguing sites to visit on Abaco.
+Visitors can discover some other intriguing sites in this area.

 A landmark worth visiting is Memorial Sculpture Garden.
 It is Green Turtle Cay, in northwestern Abaco.
 The Memorial Sculpture Garden contains 24 busts of important Bahamians who represent different islands.
 The centerpiece of the garden is two life-sized bronze statues of a black girl and a white girl, one holding a conch and the other the Union Jack.

-The following chart summarizes some details regarding other kinds of attractions of interest to travelers.
+The table right below provides more details regarding other kinds of attractions of interest to vacationers.

 |Lighthouse||0.4 mi.
 Northwest of Central Hopetown||Elbow Cay|